Venues of the 1932 Winter Olympics

 For the 1932 Winter Olympics in Lake Placid, New York, United States, a total of five sports venues were used.
 This was unchanged from the previous games in St. Moritz.
 For the first time in the history of the Winter Olympics, an indoor venue was used for the figure skating and six of the twelve ice hockey events at the Olympic Arena.
 The first bobsleigh venue outside Europe was constructed for use.
-Four different 18 km and five different 50 km venues were submitted for approval prior to the Olympics.
+Four 18 km and five 50 km venues were submitted for approval prior to the Olympics.
 After the 1932 games, three of these venues served as host for their respective championships that were held outside Europe for the first time.